The Meaning and Tradition Behind Walking on the Outside for Protection and Respect

-Ever since I was a child, I was taught that, as a man, you’re supposed to walk on the side closest to the street when walking with your woman.
+Ever since I was a child, I was taught that, as a man, you’re supposed to walk on the side closest to the street when walking with your partner.
 I’ve followed this pretty much my whole life.
-I also do this when walking with my child, my pet, or anyone I feel I need to protect.
+I also do this when walking with my child, my pet, or anyone I feel I need to look out for.

 I remember a few years back, I met up with a friend I hadn’t seen since grade school.
 We went out to grab a bite, and after dinner, we took a short walk to her place where I dropped her off and went home.
 As we walked, she noticed me shift to the outside and seemed genuinely surprised, saying, “Wow, you’re walking on the outside.”
 I smiled at her and said, “This is just how I am; it’s how I’ve always been.”
 I think she appreciated that.

-In today’s world, some folks might take issue with this, but it’s just part of who I am.
+In today’s world, some people might see this differently, but it’s just part of who I am.
 Most of the time, people don’t even notice, but I do it without fail.
-There’s a mix of reasons behind it.
-In my culture, they used to say that if you have your woman on the outside, she’s not really yours—you’re basically “offering” her, so to speak, for others to approach her.
-Having her on the inside symbolizes that she’s your partner, and she’s not available to others.
+There are a few reasons behind it.
+In my culture, it’s said that having your partner on the inside symbolizes care and protection, while being on the outside can signal openness to others.
+It’s a symbolic way of showing connection and respect.

-There are also practical reasons for this.
-When crossing the street, I always move to the side where the cars come from, so that if anyone is going to get hit, it’s me.
-I apply the same logic when walking on the sidewalk.
-So, when it comes to my Latino upbringing, I do it because of the way I was raised and the symbolic meaning.
-When it comes to safety, I do it to provide some sort of buffer for my loved ones.
+There are also practical reasons.
+When crossing the street, I always move to the side where the cars come from so that if there is any danger, I’m the one facing it.
+I use the same idea when walking on the sidewalk.
+So, reflecting on my upbringing, I do it because of tradition and meaning, but also for the safety and well-being of those I care about.

 What are your thoughts on this practice?